SQL UNION

 Table Internet_Sales

-and we want to find out all the dates where there is a sales transaction.
-To do so, we use the following SQL statement:
+To find all the dates where there is a sales transaction, we use the following SQL statement:

 UNION